tednih/peminjaman-asset/README.md

 -   open your laragon ip in browser

 ## How to commit code change to github

+**(BEFORE EDIT CODE IN YOUR LOCAL, NEED TO open git bash and then "git pull" in laragon/www/peminjaman-asset)**

 -   open terminal laragon
 -   cd.. (laragon/www/peminjaman-asset)